marconi1964/Linux-kernel/Linux 0.11 on VirtualBox/README.md

 2. Run **Bochs** and select the file **bochsrc-hd.bxrc** or
 `   $ bochs -f bochsrc-hd.bxrc
 `
-3. You will be at the directory of /usr/root after boot from Linux 0.11. change directory to /usr/src/linux/kernel/blk_drv and modify **hd.c**, which you can find in subdirectory containing the modified **hd.c**
+3. You will be at the directory of /usr/root after boot from Linux 0.11.
+Change directory to /usr/src/linux/kernel/blk_drv and modify **hd.c**, which you can find in subdirectory containing the modified **hd.c**
  (reference: [https://virtuallyfun.superglobalmegacorp.com/2010/08/13/great-resource-for-ancient-linux/](https://virtuallyfun.superglobalmegacorp.com/2010/08/13/great-resource-for-ancient-linux/))
 4. Go back to the root directory of the source code, and compile
 `    $ cd /usr/src/linux